Destiny 2: Post-release content

 The Witch Queen expansion was released on February 22, 2022, beginning the fifth year of Destiny 2.
 The main focus is on the titular character, Savathûn, one of the three leaders of the Hive, who has been discreetly bringing in some citizens of the Last City under her control during events of Beyond Light.
 The expansion introduces Savathûn's Throne World within the Ascendant realm as a new area for gameplay, as well as Lucent Hive, Hive warriors that have been imbued with the power of the Light.
 A new weapon type, the glaive, was introduced, which has a balanced range of melee and projectile attacks.
 The expansion also introduces weapon crafting, initially with gear found in the Witch Queen expansion but eventually working in legacy equipment.
 Alongside The Witch Queen, Bungie plans to introduce a new raid or dungeon every three months, and will begin rotating raids and dungeons as they increase their availability.
+Among its seasonal content included the Season of the Risen, where the operation to capture the Lucent Hive to gain intel on their plans result in the formation of the Coalition, an alliance against the Witness, a collective consciousness of the first civilization manifested in Darkness, Season of the Haunted, where the Guardian helps Eris Morn sever Calus's connection to the Lunar Pyramid by helping Crow, Caiatl, and Zavala confront their traumas, Season of Plunder, where they attempt to prevent Eramis from acquiring relics of Nezarec, a Disciple of the Witness, and Season of the Seraph, which focuses on Rasputin's return as the Witness returns to finish what it started during the Collapse and Osiris asks him about the visions of Neptune he learned from Savathûn.

+Lightfall, released on February 28, 2023, begins shortly after Rasputin sacrifices himself at end of the Season of the Seraph.
+It focuses on the Guardian as they race with the new Disciple of the Witness, Calus, to find the Veil on Neomuna and master an aspect of Darkness called Strand.
+Among its seasonal content included the Season of Defiance, where the Coalition forces work together to rescue prisoners on Earth that has been captured by the Shadow Legion, Cabal soldiers that use Pyramid technology, Season of the Deep, where Deputy Commander Sloane returns from Titan's capture with an ally named Ahsa, who has knowledge of the Witness's origins, Season of the Witch, where they discover a way to stop Xivu Arath by having Eris Morn ascend into the Hive God of Vengeance, Season of the Wish, which has them recover Riven and Taranis's eggs in order to find a way to pass through the portal the Witness created into the Pale Heart of the Traveler at the end of the Lightfall campaign, and Into the Light, where they defend the Last City from the Witness's forces as they wait for Crow and Osiris to form the bridge needed to allow the Guardians to enter the Pale Heart.